Edgar-P-yan/xml-class-transformer/README.md

 ### null and undefined handling for arrays

-For arrays nulls and undefineds will become empty arrays.
+For arrays nulls and `undefined`s will become empty arrays.
 This is because XML inherently has no way to represent arrays, the closest functionality to that it can provide is to store multiple tags with the same name.

 ## Changelog